Healthy Peanut Butter Pie

 Like, seriously?
 A tiny slice of pie with 450 calories, 29g of fat (not to mention, deadly trans fats?!?) and 26g of sugar is a little disconcerting to me.
 Not one ingredient in that pie is healthy, balanced or nutritious… it’s just sad

 To make myself feel better I’m going to have a slice of my pie… be right back!

 PHEW!
 Okay, I feel better now.
 Life is good.

 Would you ever guess by looking at it that this pie is sugar free, low carb, high fiber, high protein and gluten free?!
 It sounds like I’m describing something like broccoli and steamed chicken, but I assure you, this pie tastes nothing like boring vegetables or dry and overcooked chicken boobs 😉

 About a week after making the pie above ^^^ my family requested the pie to be made again.
 I mean, that’s no surprise because that pie was damn delicious.
 It was magnificent.
 And addicting.

 I’m sorry if my brain isn’t really functioning enough to form a cohesive sentence, peanut butter is on my mind.
 I changed up the recipe a little bit and came up with a pie so delicious, it surpassed that other pie in a heartbeat.
 Obviously, a peanut butter coma ensued.

-Find the other Peanut Butter Pie recipe in the Naughty or Nice Cookbook!
+Find the new and improved Peanut Butter Pie recipe in the Naughty or Nice Cookbook!